 - Have a good sense of yourself.
 How would you have acted if you were the other person?
 If you conclude that you are being treated unfairly just peacefully remove yourself from the situation without feeding the blamer’s ego.

 - Seek relationships with people who believe in you and support your dreams.

-- Keep a positive attitude because some people really suck the energy out of you so there is no point trying to make them admit their mistake, it just won’t happen.
+- Keep a positive attitude because some people drain energy out of your aura so there is no point trying to make them admit their mistake, it just won’t happen.
 Everyone deserves compassion but we cannot change other people’s behaviors, only our own.

 1- The unpaid care work done by women is estimated $10.8 Trillion a year – three times the size of the tech industry

 3- Global inequality is now more about class than nationality

 4- You can form a first impression of someone in one-tenth of a second

 5- “Diversity is the key to constant change and advancement in our society” and understanding diversity begins with the recognition that “out of many, we are one”